DanielCardonaRojas/verify/README.md

   </a>
 </p>

 A fp inspired validation DSL.
-For dart and flutter projects.
+For Dart and Flutter projects.

-# Requirements
+## Requirements

-The implementation of Verify relies on heavily on dart extension methods, which are available for Dart versions >= 2.6
+The implementation of Verify relies heavily on dart extension methods, which are available for Dart versions >= 2.6

 ## Features